Higher Education and Research

-Outside the university sector, EU funding has contributed nearly £577 million to the UK’s GDP and research funding to universities is responsible for generating £503 million and 10,000 jobs.
+In 2014-2015, British universities received more than £836 million in EU grants and contracts.
+This funding has contributed nearly £577 million to the UK’s GDP and research funding to universities is responsible for generating 10,000 jobs per year.

 The UK is a signatory of the Bologna Process – with the goal of creating a harmonised education process across the EU, meaning UK citizens can study abroad subject to the same tuition fees and support as the citizens of the country they’re visiting.
-The European Qualifications Framework also exists to link different member states’ qualification systems and frameworks – ensuring each states’ is recognised by others.
+The European Qualifications Framework also exists to link different member states’ qualification systems and frameworks ensuring each states’ qualification standards are recognised by other states.

-- UK universities and academic institutions remain world-leading and capable of attracting overseas students.
-Many may ultimately have to pay increased tuition, meaning the total revenue secured by UK institutions could go up rather than down
+• UK universities and academic institutions are world leading and still capable of attracting high quality overseas students.
+Many overseas students may be required to pay increased tuition fees, meaning the total revenue secured by UK institutions could go up rather than down following Brexit.

-- UK universities may choose to circumvent the Brexit process by establishing branches within the EU
+• UK universities may choose to circumvent the Brexit process by establishing university branches within the EU.

-- UK institutions may seek partnerships further afield – moving into the American and Chinese education markets where growth can be pursued
+• UK institutions may seek partnerships further afield – moving into the American and Chinese education markets for example where considerable growth can be pursued.